mcbride249/Credit_Risk_Analysis/README.md

 **Definitions and Calculations of Scores**

+Accuracy: the difference between its predicted values and actual values.

 Precision: Precision = TP/(TP + FP) Precision is a measure of how reliable a positive classification is.

 Sensitivity = TP/(TP + FN) Sensitivity is a measure of the probability of a positive test, conditioned on truly having the condition.